sime/cv/README.md

 ### April 2013 - September 2013
 Web Developer for stealth mode e-commerce company, Singapore

-* Developing front and backend systems using Foundation and CakePHP respectively.
+* Developing front and backend systems using Foundation and CakePHP respectively
-* Converting requirements to Gherkin for BDD and CI with Travis CI.
+* Converting requirements to Gherkin for BDD and CI with Travis CI
-* Responsive CSS for three widths: 320px, 768px and 1024px.
+* Responsive CSS for three widths: 320px, 768px and 1024px
-* Handlebars.js for templating real time calculations during checkout.
+* Handlebars.js for templating real time calculations during checkout
 * Automated deployments with Capistrano

 ### January 2012 - March 2013